 Plastic has always been a problematic material for the environment.
 Depending on its form, plastic can take decades or centuries to break down, and some products may never fully decompose.
 This leaves us with litter in our environment, microplastics in our food (for animals and humans), and landfills or incinerators leaching harmful greenhouse gasses into the atmosphere and toxins into our soil and water.

-There are also ongoing collaborative international efforts to ban single-use plastics.
-Earlier this year, representatives from 175 nations endorsed a United Nations resolution to end plastic pollution, considering its production, reuse and end-of-life solutions.
+There are ongoing collaborative international efforts to ban single-use plastics.
+In 2022, representatives from 175 nations endorsed a United Nations resolution to end plastic pollution, considering its production, reuse and end-of-life solutions.

-Check out some of the items already or soon-to-be banned across Australia and New Zealand below.
+Below are some of the items already or soon-to-be banned across Australia and New Zealand.
 States and territories have their own single-use plastic phase-out plans (plus some city-specific bans), so be sure to check what’s being cut where you live.

 Table updated 1/11/2022